-Should your child have a minor accident and require first aid whilst at camp, we will email you with notification of the incident and details on an accident form.
-On the rare occasion that a more serious incident occurs our camp staff will call you with notification immediately and follow up with an emailed accident form.
+Should your child have a minor accident and require first aid whilst at camp, we will notify you at collection and give you an accident report form to take home.
+On the rare occasion that a more serious incident occurs our camp staff will call you with notification immediately and follow up with an accident report form.
 Please ensure accurate emergency contact information is completed within the child permission form.

 If you have feedback on our services, please make the camp aware.
 At the end of each camp we will issue a short survey, we’d love to hear about the fun your child is having at camp and would welcome a review if you can spare a minute.

 Should you have an issue or concern around your child’s time with us, we’d ask that in the first instance you speak to the camp.
 The staff on site are working with the children directly and will be able to quickly help you.
 Should you not be happy with the outcome from camp, you are welcome to contact our senior management team at the Central Office on 0131 624 4919.